-While it’s always important to shoot for the stars, you don’t want to leave your own duties behind in the dust.
+While shooting for the stars is always essential, you don’t want to leave your duties behind in the dust.
 Strive to impress your employer by going above and beyond, yes, but don’t stretch so far that you slack off on your current job.
-If you do, then others will think that you feel you are too good for your internship—in a bad way.
-They will also notice that you’re not getting your job done, which is never a good thing.
+If you do, others will think that you feel you are too good for your internship—in the wrong way.
+They will also notice that you’re not getting your job done, which is never good.

 Focus on the tasks your internship requires you to do first.
-If you excel at those, chances are you’ll be assigned extra projects to work on.
-If you aren’t given those extra tasks, or you’re worried your hard work is going unnoticed, there’s nothing wrong with speaking up!
+If you excel at those, you’ll be assigned extra projects.
+If you aren’t given those different tasks or are worried your hard work is going unnoticed, there’s nothing wrong with speaking up!
 Being proactive and asking questions is a big part of being a successful intern, but more on that later.

 3. Put Your Best Foot Forward

-Even if you don’t necessarily love your internship, working hard will help you land a job in the future.
+Even if you don’t necessarily love your internship, working hard will help you land a job.
 And if you do love it, you’ve just proved yourself to your boss.

 But You Know What Else?

 Not only do you need to embody those goals and mindsets, but you also need to act on them.
-Following through with your words, actions, and results on the projects you are assigned is crucial to impressing your boss and locking down a full-time job offer.
-Here are some things you need to make sure to do throughout your internship.
+Following through with your words, actions, and results on your assigned projects is crucial to impressing your boss and locking down a full-time job offer.
+Here are some things you need to do throughout your internship.

 4. Ask Questions

 Make sure to remember the answers, though.
 Your boss won’t be too excited if they have to answer the same question over and over again.
-Writing important information in a notebook is a great way to remember it.
-Obviously, gathering this information will make you a better asset to the company, presently and in the future.
+Writing significant information in a notebook is a great way to remember it.
+Gathering this information will make you a better asset to the company, presently and in the future.

 Do you need help asking good questions?
-There are ways to become a better question-asker to help you learn and grow more, in addition to impressing your boss.
-If you want to have this skill, read Ask More: The Power of Questions to Open Doors, Uncover Solutions, and Spark Change by Frank Sesno.
+There are ways to become a better question-asker to help you learn, grow, and impress your boss.
+If you want this skill, read Ask More: The Power of Questions to Open Doors, Uncover Solutions, and Spark Change by Frank Sesno.
 You can get it on your Kindle or download it as an audiobook!

 5. Network Like A Pro

-Networking is one of those scary, vague adult terms that everyone says is important but no one totally understands.
-Don’t stress, just think of networking as making meaningful connections with those around you.
+Networking is one of those scary, vague adult terms everyone says is important, but no one understands.
+Don’t stress; think of networking as making meaningful connections with those around you.
 Even though you’re “just an intern,” you’re allowed (and encouraged) to engage with your full-time colleagues.

 Adding people on Linkedin, attending company events, and talking to co-workers during breaks are all easy ways to do this.

-Not only will you learn a lot about your co-workers and the company, but others will also learn about you.
+You will learn a lot about your co-workers and the company; others will also learn about you.
 This will make you memorable, as many interns are too timid to mingle with full-time employees.

-Perhaps most importantly, you will learn a lot about you.
+Perhaps most importantly, you will learn a lot about yourself.
 Even if you don’t end up working at this company, these contacts can provide recommendations in the future.

 To Top It All Off…

-Ok, so you’ve gone into your internship every day with a mission, and you’ve consistently acted on it.
-Now your internship is nearly over, and you want to give yourself one last boost to ensure your employer knows you’re serious about securing a full-time job at their company.
+Okay, you’ve gone into your internship daily with a mission and consistently acted on it.
+Your training is nearly over, and you want to give yourself one last boost to ensure your employer knows you’re serious about securing a full-time job at their company.
 Here are some ways you can push yourself past the finish line!

 6. Be Patient

 Balance out your go-getter attitude with a healthy dose of patience.
-You might not see results from your hard work immediately, and that’s ok.
+You might not immediately see results from your hard work, and that’s okay.

 Your company might not be hiring for a full-time job immediately.
-However, if you leave your mark on the company and apply for a position when it’s available, you’ll be sure to have a leg up.
-Your boss might remember you and reach out to you directly about a new job opening before even taking applications.
+However, if you leave your mark on the company and apply for a position when available, you’ll have a leg up.
+Your boss might remember you and contact you directly about a new job opening before even taking applications.
 Or, if you apply to fill the position, when the hiring manager sees your name at the top of that impressive resume (that includes an internship at their company), you’ll be put at the top of the pile.

-Even if there is a full-time job opening available while you’re interning, it might not be the perfect job or the best timing for you.
+Even if a full-time job is available while interning, it might not be the perfect or best timing for you.
 You don’t always want to snag a job if it’s not right for you!
-It’s also possible that your boss wants to feel out the situation and see how your internship progresses before offering you the position.
+It’s also possible that your boss wants to feel out about the situation and see how your internship progresses before offering you the position.
 So just because they aren’t calling you in to take a job right away doesn’t mean you aren’t being considered for it.

 Is patience not a virtue you possess?
-Then I recommend reading Patience: The Art of Peaceful Living by Allan Lokos.
-The book will give you useful tools and skills to be able to handle high-pressure, stressful situations such as internships and full-time job applications!
+Then, I recommend reading Patience: The Art of Peaceful Living by Allan Lokos.
+The book will give you valuable tools and skills to handle high-pressure, stressful situations such as internships and full-time job applications!

 The trick about demonstrating patience in your internship is that you don’t want to seem passive or disinterested in the work you’re doing.
-You need to balance your patience with excitement and interest in the job and the company at which you’re working.
-Which leads me to my next point…
+It would be best to balance your patience with excitement and interest in the job and the company you’re working for.
+This leads me to my next point…

 7. Express Genuine Interest in the Full-Time Job

-Your employer might be very impressed with your skills and the work you’ve done, but if they don’t think you want to be there, that full-time job offer will never come.
-Expressing interest can be as subtle as showing excitement when you’re assigned a new task and as obvious as telling your boss or other employees that you have greatly enjoyed your time at their company.
+Your employer might be very impressed with your skills and work, but that full-time job offer will never come if they don’t think you want to be there.
+Expressing interest can be as subtle as showing excitement when assigned a new task and as evident as telling your boss or other employees that you have greatly enjoyed your time at their company.

-If your internship is coming to a close and you haven’t been offered a full-time job, it’s also ok to tell your boss that you love working there and would like to continue to do so.
-Ask if there are any open positions or if you could even extend your internship.
-It’s possible your boss never considered asking you to stay longer but would be happy to offer you a full-time job.
+If your internship is coming to a close and you haven’t been offered a full-time job, it’s also okay to tell your boss that you love working there and would like to continue to do so.
+Ask for any open positions or if you could extend your internship.
+It’s possible your boss never considered asking you to stay longer but would happily offer you a full-time job.
 Once you bring it up, you might get a good result!

 At the end of it all…